-Many of our major cities were settled along freshwater bodies such as rivers, lakes and springs, given their strategic position for transportation and importance for crop irrigation, drinking water and industry needs.
+Many of our major cities were settled along freshwater bodies such as rivers, lakes, and springs, given their strategic position for transportation and importance for crop irrigation, drinking water, and industry needs.
 Some 50% of the world's population lives within 3km to surface freshwater sources.
 Many more of us live above valuable groundwater sources.
 To celebrate our water heritage is to celebrate our history.

 We are water.

 Our water heritage runs deep in our veins.
 Literally.
 Adult humans are about 70% water.
 This means 70% of us is the river, or the aquifer, or the mighty lakes.
 Its quality directly affects our bodies.
-Improper water and watershed management leads to sickness, increase exposure to carcinogens and cause other health issues.
+Improper water and watershed management leads to sickness, increase exposure to carcinogens and causes other health issues.
 To celebrate our water heritage is to celebrate our health.

 What Does Celebrating Water Heritage Look Like?

-What would it look like if we collectively recognized the importance of water and stood up for its protection, and its ultimate protection of our biodiverse planet, our economies, our rich cultural traditions, our cities and ourselves?
+What would it look like if we collectively recognized the importance of water and stood up for its protection, and its ultimate protection of our biodiverse planet, our economies, our rich cultural traditions, our cities, and ourselves?

 Freshwater body in Lagunas de Zempoala National Park, Mexico

 Celebrating water heritage looks like following our water back to its source.
 It looks like pulling out the phonebook and calling up the water utilities for a family tour.
 Like joining on a river cleanup day.
 Or hiking through the watershed.
-It looks like being a little bit more conscious and a tad more grateful of water as we wash the dishes or drink a cup of tea in the morning.
+It looks like being a little bit more conscious and a tad more grateful for water as we wash the dishes or drink a cup of tea in the morning.